MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/global-manager-hosted-control.md

 <a name="ShowAbout"></a>
 ### ShowAbout
- Displays the about dialog box for [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] that contains information such as the name of the current user, the Dataverse platform server and organization that the user is connected to, version number of the [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client application, and the support site URL.
+ Displays the about dialog box for [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] that contains information such as the name of the current user, Dataverse server and organization that the user is connected to, version number of the [!INCLUDE[pn_unified_service_desk](../includes/pn-unified-service-desk.md)] client application, and the support site URL.

 <a name="ShowTab"></a>
 ### ShowTab